rootwork/salsa-clave/README.md

 versions of the scripts, you should add the latest version number from the top of the script to the filename, e.g. **clave-1.0.js**.

+For testing purposes, you may want to use your web browser to download a copy of a rendered Salsa page (such as a donation page), add references to your local uncompressed copy of Salsa Clave, and edit the Clave files until you get the results you want.
+If you test "live" on the Salsa servers, you'll have to delete, re-compress, and re-upload Salsa Clave every time you make a change.

 ### Step-by-step instructions for beginners

 1. You'll want a local copy of Salsa Clave so you can customize it to fit your